jsunn-y/CARE/task2_baselines/README.md

 ### CLIPZyme
 Outputs from model inference in our study are found in `CLIPZyme`.
 Running CLIPZyme requires installing the [CLIPZyme package](https://github.com/pgmikhael/clipzyme).

- 1. Currently retraining is not availalbe, but will be added soon.
- 2. First process protein sequences and reactions into the correct format using `CLIPZyme/step01_preparation.ipynb`.
-Then retrieve structures from the AF database and extract and process the representations of proteins and reactions using `CLIPZyme/step02_extraction.ipynb`.
+ 1. Follow the processing, retraining, and inference steps provied in `CLIPZyme/CARE_for_CLIPZyme.ipynb`.
- 3. Go back a folder and run the retrieval similarity search (commands also provided in `ClIPZyme/example.sh` :
+ 2. Go back a folder and run the retrieval similarity search (commands also provided in `ClIPZyme/example.sh` :
 ```
 python downstream_retrieval.py --pretrained_folder=CLIPZyme/output/easy_split --query_dataset=easy_reaction_test --reference_dataset=all_ECs --query_modality=reaction --reference_modality=protein
 ```